harmonica23/matching_animals/README.md

 # Matching Animals
 ### By: Erica Harmon

-Welcome to this simple brain stimulating game developed to challenge the player's memory as they recall matching pairs of cards.
-This game is fun for all ages.
+Welcome to this simple yet brain stimulating game developed to challenge the player's memory to recall matching pairs of cards. </br>This game is fun for all ages!
 ***
 ### **_Getting Started_**
 To play the game, follow these easy steps: